Technology.

 GitHub MCP Token Economics: Why Search Mode Cuts Your LLM Bill by ~60%

 Every time an LLM talks to an MCP server, it has to be told what tools exist.
-That tool catalog — the JSON schema of every tool, its parameters, and descriptions — is injected into the prompt on every single turn.
-For a …
+That tool catalog — the JSON schema of every tool, its parameters, and …